Redefine Meat is moving plant-based proteins from patties to steaks – TechCrunch

 They’re not the only ones.
 In Barcelona, a startup called Novameat raised roughly $300,000 earlier this year for its own take on plant-based steak.
 That company raised its money from the NEOTEC Program of the Spanish Center for Industrial Technological Development.

-Both companies are using 3-D printing technologies to make meat substitutes that mimic the taste and texture of steaks, rather than trying to approximate the patties, meatballs, and ground meat that companies like Beyond Meat and Impossible have taken to market.
+Both companies are using 3D printing technologies to make meat substitutes that mimic the taste and texture of steaks, rather than trying to approximate the patties, meatballs and ground meat that companies like Beyond Meat and Impossible have taken to market.

-Backing Redefine’s path to market are a host of other investors including Losa Group, Sake Bosch, and K3 Ventures.
+Backing Redefine’s path to market are a host of other investors, including Losa Group, Sake Bosch and K3 Ventures.

 The company said it would use the new funding to expand its portfolio and support the commercial launch of its products.
-Redefine aims to have a large-scale production facility for its 3-D printers online before the end of the year, the company said in a statement.
+Redefine aims to have a large-scale production facility for its 3D printers online before the end of the year, the company said in a statement.

 In January, Redefine Meat announced a strategic agreement with the Israeli distributor Best Meister and the company has been expanding its staff with a current headcount of roughly 40 employees.